 If you are having trouble engaging with college recruiters, your inability to connect with coaches or programs can likely be attributed to one of four common barriers to reciprocal interest in the recruiting process.
 In this article, we explore these four problem areas and how to use them to diagnose where things are going wrong in your recruiting process.
 We suggest using these checkpoints in the order listed below:

 This should be your first checkpoint and is usually the place where recruits go wrong in their search for a college fit.
 Ask yourself this simple question: Do I meet the academic and athletic standards of the programs I am pursuing?
 In other words, are you targeting the appropriate school(s) for your skill set?
-If the answer is no, then you either need to give yourself more time to mature and develop a skill that meet the standards, or explore school options that do fit your academic and athletic skill sets.
+If the answer is no, then you either need to give yourself more time to mature and develop a skill that meets the standards, or explore school options that do fit your academic and athletic skill sets.
 In an ABCA Calls from the Clubhouse on recruiting, Alabama Head Coach Brad Bohannon said he felt the number one mistake prospects make going through the recruiting process is targeting programs that don’t fit their skill set.
 It’s okay to stretch for some schools, but the majority of the programs you pursue should match your skill set.
 Remember, there is more baseball out there than D1 baseball and there is quality baseball at every college level.

 If you are targeting the appropriate schools, the next checkpoint is timing.
 As we have described before, timing is incredibly important in the recruiting process.
 Simply put, you need to be contacting schools when they are recruiting players in your recruiting class.
 While the upper echelon of D1 programs recruit many of their players in the underclass (freshman/sophomore) years, the vast majority of college programs do the bulk of their recruiting in the upperclassmen years.
 It is not until September 1 of junior year (D1’s) or June 15 prior to the start of junior year (D2’s) that coaches can contact prospects, so poor response rates can be expected, unless you are a top recruit in your recruiting class.
 Telling a D2 or D3 coach as a freshman in high school that you are interested in his program may get you four years of camp invites, but don’t expect any serious dialogue.
 This is much too early for them to be seriously considering you as a prospect.
 Develop an understanding for when you should contact schools and when they are looking for players like you.